jhou2/docs.review.ninja/index.md

 	cp .env.example venv

-You also need to [register an application on GitHub](https://github.com/settings/applications/new).
+You also need to [register the application on GitHub](https://github.com/settings/applications/new).
 The callback is http://localhost:5000/auth/github/callback, name and homepage you can fill out as you desire.